-The politics of the global financial crisis: Legitimating the 'age of austerity' in the UK
+The everyday politics of the age of austerity: Crisis and the legitimation of fiscal consolidation in the UK

 Supervisors: Stephen Bates, David Bailey

 In 2011 I contributed to a project on Prime Minister’s Questions with colleagues from POLSIS.
-The resulting work has been accepted for publication by Parliamentary Affairs and received coverage on the Guardian.co.uk Politics blog.
-From January to March 2013, I will be a Visiting Research Fellow at the Department of Business and Politics, Copenhagen Business School.
-I also organised the POLSIS weekly graduate colloquium for the year 2011-12.
+The resulting work has been published by Parliamentary Affairs and received coverage on the Guardian.co.uk Politics blog and other media outlets.
+From January to March 2013, I was a Visiting Research Fellow at the Department of Business and Politics, Copenhagen Business School.
+From May until September 2014, I am a research assistant on an ESRC-funded project on Debt Resilience led by Johnna Montgomerie (Goldsmiths).
+I am also co-editing a special issue of Politics with Richard Jackson (University of Otago) on ‘Everyday Narratives in World Politics’, which is projected for publication in January 2016.

 BA, Political Science, University of Birmingham.